pagerinc/dotfiles/README.md

 # dotfiles

-This repo is a collection of personal preferences and configuration settings I've gathered and tweaked from around the web.
-Use them wisely and share.
+This repo contains a set of git, docker, and kubectl configuration files.

 ## Installation